Alonso-del-Arte/warnings-library/README.md

 I thought about an annotation for `String` literals that are not supposed to be internationalized, but that's really more for an IDE to deal with.

+Although the `@SupportedAnnotationTypes` annotation strongly assures us that the processor will only be given annotations it has declared it can process, this is not a mathematical certainty.

+For that reason, I have programmed the processor to issue a diagnostic note in case it receives an annotation it has not been programmed for.
+Though I expect it will only be in the one unit test where this actually happens.

 ## Instructions for enabling annotation processing

 ### Eclipse